Courtney Walsh

-Courtney Andrew Walsh OJ (born 30 October 1962) is a former Jamaican cricketer who represented the West Indies from 1984 to 2001, captaining the West Indies in 22 Test matches.
-He is a fast bowler and considered one of the all-time greats, best known for a remarkable opening bowling partnership along with fellow West Indian Curtly Ambrose for several years.
+Courtney Andrew Walsh OJ (born 30 October 1962) is a Jamaican former cricketer who represented the West Indies from 1984 to 2001, captaining the team in 22 Test matches.
+He played as a fast bowler and is considered one of the all-time greats, best known for his opening bowling partnership with fellow West Indian Curtly Ambrose for several years.
 Walsh played 132 Tests and 205 ODIs for the West Indies and took 519 and 227 wickets respectively.
 He shared 421 Test wickets with Ambrose in 49 matches.
 He held the record of most Test wickets from 2000, after he broke the record of Kapil Dev.
 This record was later broken in 2004 by Shane Warne.
 He was the first bowler to reach 500 wickets in Test cricket.
 His autobiography is entitled "Heart of the Lion".
 Walsh was named one of the Wisden Cricketers of the Year in 1987.
 In October 2010, he was inducted into the ICC Cricket Hall of Fame.
 He was appointed as the Specialist Bowling Coach of Bangladesh Cricket Team in August 2016.

 Early life and first-class career

 Courtney Andrew Walsh was born on 30 October 1962 in Kingston, Jamaica.
 He played his early cricket there with the same cricket club for which Michael Holding also played cricket—the Melbourne club.
-Walsh first claim to fame came in 1979 when he took 10 wickets in an innings in school cricket and three years later made his first-class cricket debut.
+Walsh's first claim to fame came in 1979 when he took 10 wickets in an innings in school cricket, and three years later he made his first-class cricket debut.
 He played 427 matches of this format between 1981 and 2001, and took 1,807 wickets at the average of 21.71, including 104 five-wicket hauls and 20 ten-wicket hauls.
 Walsh played first-class cricket for Gloucestershire County Cricket Club (Gloucestershire CCC) from 1985 to 1998.

 Walsh played cricket for the West Indies from 1984 to 2001, Gloucestershire County Cricket Club (Gloucestershire CCC) from 1984 to 1998, Jamaica cricket team from 1981–82 to 1999–00, Rest of the World XI in 1987 and West Indies A in 1991–92.
 He first played for Gloucestershire CCC in 1984 and was a mainstay of the side until 1998.